MathiildaS/pie-render/README.md

 This package requires ES6 module and HTML5 support.

 ## Testing
-The package has been continuously tested throughout development by manual tests in a test application
+The package has been continuously tested throughout development by manual tests in a test application.
+Further testing is required to ensure the quality of this library.

 See [testreport](docs/testrapport.md) for details.